-The time of needing dangerous and possibly unneeded surgeries are coming to an end.
-There are still situations where surgery is necessary and recommended, but with regenerative medicine we can potentially heal up to 90% of all injuries non-surgically.
-It is important to find well qualified people to discuss these options will and our staff is happy to assist with any questions that people might have.
+The guidelines and standard recommendations of risky and invasive surgeries are quickly becoming outdated with the advent of RM.
+There are still situations where surgery is necessary and recommended, but with RM we can potentially heal up to 90% of all injuries non-surgically.
+It is important to find well-qualified specialists to ensure optimal success with the treatments.
+Our staff is happy to address any questions you may have regarding the procedures.
+You may even schedule a free 15 minute appointment with our regenerative specialist, Dr. Jose Molina, for more in-depth answers to your questions.

 This procedure uses a concentrated dextrose solution that is injected into the arthritic or degenerated tissue.
 It then acts as a stimulant to initiate the healing cascade.
 The body will take over and send the healing cells and continue the regenerative process.
 It has been used safely for years without significant risks and well showing well studied benefits and success.